meulenvd/OSCAR-Requirements-Manual/docs/source/cookbook.rst

 --------------------------------

-It is useful to inform by e-mail your contact at the WMO secretariat or using obs-rrr@wmo.int that modifications were carried out so the OSCAR/Requirement Administrator can continue with the confirmation process.
+It is useful to inform by e-mail your contact at the WMO secretariat or by using this contact_ that modifications were carried out so the OSCAR/Requirement Administrator can continue with the confirmation process.